ailyas19776/humanID/README.md

 ## Summary

 ### humanID
-* Creates a fully anonymous, privacy-first identity that enables communities to block bots and abusive users.
+* Creates a **fully anonymous, privacy-first identity** that enables communities to block bots and abusive users.
-* Protects the identity of its users through an irreversible hash, generating an ID that is unique to each user and platform the user is logging into.
+* Protects the identity of its users through an **irreversible hash**, generating an ID that is unique to each user and platform the user is logging into.
 * Enables platforms to decrease the cost of monitoring and moderating content, eliminates the significant business risk of data leaks, and appeals to a growing audience of privacy-focused consumers.